 A – Action: Describe what you did in the situation.
 You should be very specific in outlining exactly what you did, not what you might do, or what a team as a whole did, but what you did.

 R – Result: Describe the results you achieved.
-What was the effect of your action, why was it successful, what might you do differently next time if anything.
+What was the effect of your action, why was it successful, what might you do differently next time, if anything?

 You will be given an opportunity to ask any questions you might have at the end of the interview.
-Use this opportunity to explore any areas you are unclear on.
+Use this opportunity to explore areas you are unclear on.
 It is a good idea to think up a question or two beforehand that you can ask at this point to show that you are interested in the school and the role.

 Question bank for teaching assistants